ElrieM/blacksheep/README.md

 ## 1.1 Strategy Plane

-With this website, users customise templates for clothing and apparel with images from a library or self-upload, or text with the available fonts.
+With this website, users customise templates for clothing and apparel with uploaded images, or choose from pre-designed clothing.

-Users can track their order from start to finish - designing, submitting, paying, tracking status and saving designs to order again at a later time.
+Users can track their order from start to finish - designing*, submitting, paying, tracking status and saving designs to order again at a later time*.

+'* only when creating a custom item of clothing.

 ### Target audience

-- Anyone looking to order a customised t-shirt.
+- Anyone looking to order a customised clothing.
-- Anyone looking to make a personalised printed gift.
+- Anyone looking to add their designs to clothing.

 ## 1.2 Scope Plane

 ### 1.2.1 Requirements and functional specifications

 - Header and Footer
-  - Header is split into teaser bar (special offer for no shipping fees), text and image logo that returns to landing page, navbar with links to about, design and products page, buttons for user account and shopping basket with total.
+  - Header is split into teaser bar (special offer for no shipping fees), company name above logo, image logo that returns to landing page, navbar with links to design and (pre-designed) products page, buttons for user account and shopping basket with total.
   - On small and medium device sizes: Text and image logo, icons for user account, shopping card and total and search menu, with hamburger menu for about, design and products pages.
   - Products button navigates to:
     - Categories (men, ladies, kids, other)
     - Sub-categories under each (t-shirts, sweatshirts, etc.)
   - User account button navigates to:
     - Super User only: Admin;
-    - Logged In User: Profile, Orders, Saved Designs, Log Out;
+    - Logged In User: Profile, Log Out;
     - Logged Out User: Log In and Register.
   - Footer with icons, navigates to Twitter, FaceBook and Pinterest.
 - Landing page
   - Visible when signed out or signed out
 - Administrator
   - Maintain content
-  - Track order status
+  - Track order status ?
-  - Manage orders
 - Products page
   - Visible to all site visitors
-  - Splits 4 categories
-  - Further split into sub-categories
-  - Navigates to design page
+  - Navigates to product detail, (superuser) edit and delete pages
 - Design page
   - Visible to all site visitors
+  - Navigates to design page, (superuser) edit and delete templates (mockups)
   - Upload of content only for registered for users - prompt to sign up / in
   - Template with a canvas area, where customisation occurs
   - Control panel for customising chosen apparel